Ultimator14/mini_pos/ROADMAP.md

 - This feature should be client side only
 - The ordering process should already be fininshed and the order should already be displayed at the bar BEFORE waiters compute the subtotals
 - Put this on a separate page, maybe controlled via config value

+### History Access

+- Make order history of table available in service

 ## Release 0.5.x